-- Static Instability – This occur in complete injury to the structure involved.
+- Static Instability – This occurs in complete injury to the structure involved.
 This kind would show abnormal intercarpal alignment on static radiographs.

-Static deformity is always present irrespective of whether the wrist is in neutral position or under some stress.
+The static deformity is always present irrespective of whether the wrist is in the neutral position or under some stress.

-With a dynamic instability, x-rays reveal abnormal carpal ligament only one stress is applied or when the wrist is in a nonstandard position.
-Dynamic and static instability can be thought of as different stages in a clinical spectrum of partial of complete ligament injury.
+With a dynamic instability, x-rays reveal abnormal carpal ligament only one stress is applied or when the wrist is in a non-standard position.
+Dynamic and static instability can be thought of as different stages in a clinical spectrum of partial or complete ligament injury.

 Frequently, but, not exclusively, nondissociative instabilities are static. [see below]

 Volar and Dorsal Intercalated Segment Instability or VISI